liviucotfas/ase-windows-applications-programming/02 - Creating Types.md

 ##### Activity

 Let’s imagine that the company starts to work with external contractors.
 You are required to add this category of persons to the previously developed application.
 Moreover, the management is interested to quickly find what programming languages a Software Developers or Contractor knows.

-1. Add the “Contractor” class
+1. Add the `Contractor` class

 	```C#
 	internal class Contractor : Person